 Helpful information for first time visitors to the Centre and new practitioners.
 Learn more about the practical aspects of a yoga class: the before, the after, and the actual classes themselves.
 Make the best out of your experience.

 Are you past the basics and ready to incorporate more dynamic postures and variations into your yoga practice?
 Take your practice to the next level in the intermediate yoga class.

-Do you have a regular, well established yoga practice and have you developed strength and flexibility in your postures?
-This class will keep you challenged by guiding you through more advanced postures and extended pranayama practice.
+Do you have a regular, well-established yoga practice and have you developed strength and flexibility in your postures?
+This class (Fridays only) will keep you challenged by guiding you through more advanced postures and extended pranayama practice.

 If you are over 60 and would like to take up yoga, the gentle class is the place to start.
 The body has incredible regenerative powers and even after a short time of practising gentle postures, we feel rejuvenated, sleep better and have more energy.